-- First, whatever work they agree to do for you on an SBIR/STTR project, may be given secondary priority to their primary mission and responsibilities.
-However, you will more than likely be treated well; just realize that they are in business to serve the federal governments primary interests.
+- First, whatever work they agree to do for you on an SBIR/STTR project may be given secondary priority to their primary mission and responsibilities.
+However, you will more than likely be treated well; just realize that they are in business to serve the federal government's primary interests.

 - Third, there may be other reasons that an FFRDC may want to work with you on an SBIR/STTR project.
-It may give the Laboratory an opportunity to work with another agency or program in the Federal government to which they otherwise would not have access.
+It may give the laboratory an opportunity to work with another agency or program in the federal government to which they otherwise would not have access.
 Also, an FFRDC may have a policy that encourages its staff to work with industry and/or small entities.
 Working with you will then help advance this goal.

 - Finally, it will be easier to work with an FFRDC if it has previously served as a research institution or subcontractor on an SBIR or STTR proposal.
 With an experienced FFRDC, you will not be setting a new precedent or tilling new ground, so the contractual process should go faster.
 Prior experience also signals that the FFRDC will have a better grasp of the objectives, time frame, and desired outcomes of SBIR/STTR projects.

-- The first is a Cooperative Research and Development Agreement (CRADA), which is described by the Federal Lab Consortium as "a principal mechanism used by federal laboratories to engage in collaborative efforts with non-federal partners."
-The FLC clarifies that CRADAs are a "relatively easy mechanism to implement," and agencies like the Department of Energy have modular CRADA agreements that can expedite creation and approval.
+- The first is a Cooperative Research and Development Agreement (CRADA), which is described by the Federal Laboratory Consortium as "a principal mechanism used by federal laboratories to engage in collaborative efforts with non-federal partners."
+The FLC states that CRADAs are a "relatively easy mechanism to implement," and agencies like the Department of Energy have modular CRADA agreements that can expedite creation and approval.
 The FLC claims that CRADAs are "intended to take into account the needs and desires of private industry when commercializing a product," so they will often be most appropriate for an FFRDC subcontracting to an SBIR/STTR applicant.
 Note that intellectual property and data rights will be shared between you and the FFRDC under a CRADA, subject to the terms of the agreement.

 Your early communication with the FFRDC will provide you with considerable information that will assist you in making a decision as to whether or not you wish to include an FFRDC in your SBIR/STTR proposal.
-Rather than waiting until a proposal is released before initiating a relationship with an FFRDC, it may be useful to attend the annual Federal Lab Consortium conference where you can begin to network and develop relationships.
+Rather than waiting until a proposal is released before initiating a relationship with an FFRDC, it may be useful to attend the annual Federal Laboratory Consortium conference where you can begin to network and develop relationships.